laurmertea/coffee-machine-python-developer/README.md

 ### Learning outcomes
 This project allows you to get a taste of Python.
 Practice working with functions, challenge yourself with loops and conditions, and get more confident in Python.

+### Stage 1: Hello, coffee!
+Write a program that puts basic information on the screen: give the machine a chance to tell the customers what it’s doing!